Evaluating Compiler Optimization Impacts on zkVM Performance: Performance Impact Analysis

+\textit{Principle 3 (P3): Performance gains are observed only when loop unrolling leads to a reduction in the executed instructions.} Since zkVMs cannot exploit instruction-level parallelism, out-of-order, or superscalar execution, performance gains when unrolling loops depend entirely on reducing instruction count.
+Compilers targeting zkVMs should prioritize instruction reduction over traditional hardware assumptions.

-To isolate the effect, we manually unroll loops in RISC-V assembly, avoiding interference from other optimizations or vectorization.
+To validate this principle, we manually unroll loops in RISC-V assembly of program shown in Figure~\ref{fig:loop-unroll-example-rust}, avoiding interference from other passes or vectorization.
 Table~\ref{tab:loop-unroll-asm-speedups} reports speedups for $4\times$ and $16\times$ loop unrolls.
 This manual effort yields substantial performance gains for both zkVMs, with RISC Zero even surpassing the gains seen on x86.
 These improvements come mainly from executing fewer loop bookkeeping instructions, such as counter increments, comparisons, and branch jumps.

-\textit{Insight 3 (I3): Performance gains are observed only when loop unrolling leads to a reduction in cycle count.} Since zkVMs cannot exploit instruction-level parallelism, out-of-order, or superscalar execution, performance gains when unrolling loops depend entirely on reducing instruction count.
-This suggests that compilers targeting zkVMs should adopt a tailored cost model for loop unrolling, prioritizing instruction reduction over traditional hardware assumptions.
+As dynamic instruction count decreases, paging cycles also decrease, by about~\empirical{40\%} on average.